Diathermy.

 This does not eliminate the problem.

-The patient’s body acts as a conductor.
+The body of the patient acts as a conductor.

 Once again you have a capacitor.